-Ethical approval was obtained from the Ethical committee at the Ministry of Education in the UAE on 6th March 2018 (Appendix C) and from the School of Medicine's Division of Psychiatry & Applied Psychology's Research Ethics Sub-Committee (0199; Appendix D) on 14th June 2018.
-All parents were informed about the study and given the opportunity to remove their child from it by returning a signed opt-out form.
+Ethical approval was obtained from the Ethical committee at the Ministry of Education in the UAE on 6th March 2018 (Appendix C) and from the School of Medicine's the Division of Psychiatry & Applied Psychology's Research Ethics Sub-Committee (0199; Appendix D) on 14th June 2018.
+All parents were informed about the study and given the opportunity to remove their child from the study it by returning a signed opt-out form.
 Informed verbal assent was elicited from the students themselves.
 While the research packet was distributed to the students through a representative of the school as per requirements of the Ministry of Education, access to the completed forms and data was maintained exclusively by the researcher throughout the process.
 All questionnaires were anonymous and paired by the participant's study number.
 The completed forms were stored in a locked cabinet in the researcher's office, accessible only by the researcher.

 It is mandated that all communication and data collection procedures within educational institutes in the UAE are conducted through the Ministry of Education and in collaboration with the researcher(s).
-Thus, after they had completed their ethical review for this study, the ministry provided a list of 15 private schools registered with them as a data collection site and that were known to have bilingual (Arabic and English speaking) students on their roster.
-From these, the ministry randomly selected one school in the emirate of Dubai through a computerised algorithmic system.
+Thus, after they had completed their ethical review for this study, the ministry provided a list of 15 private schools registered with them as a data collection site and that were known to have bilingual (Arabic and English speaking) students ion their roster.
+From these, the ministry randomly selected one school in the emirate of Dubai through a computeriszed algorithmic system.

-One week prior to data collection all eligible adolescents at the participating school were given a participant information sheet and opt-out form by their respective teachers to take home to their parents.
-Adolescents whose parents had not opted out of the study within the one-week period were provided with a unique study number and asked to complete the RCADS-E and provide a few demographic details (Appendix E).
-At the end of this period, participants were invited to complete the RCADS-A and the SDQ-A in class during a time coordinated by the school, the Ministry of Education, and the researcher.
+One week prior to data collection all eligible ehildren-adolescents at the participating school were given a participant information sheet and opt-out form by their respective teachers to take home to their parents.

+ChildrenAdolescents whose parents had not opted out of the study within the one-week period were provided with a unique study number and asked to complete the RCADS-E and provide a few demographic details (Appendix E).

+One week laterAt the end of this period, participants were invited to complete the RCADS-A and the SDQ-A in class during a time coordinated by the school, the Ministry of Education, and the researcher.
+The anonymous questionnaires were paired by the participant's study number.